Luminoid/blog/source/_posts/Combine-vs-RxSwift-vs-Swift-Collections.md

 ### TCA `Effect`, `EffectPublisher`

 If you use [The Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture), `Effect` is a wrapper that started life as a Combine `Publisher` and migrated to async/await.
 Same pipeline shape, narrower role: it represents work a reducer kicks off, with cancellation by ID baked in.
-Mention it because TCA codebases blur "Combine vs async" — the framework lets you write either inside an `Effect`.
+Mention it because TCA codebases blur "Combine vs async": the framework lets you write either inside an `Effect`.

-### `Result`, `Optional` — also chainable, also not streams
+### `Result`, `Optional`: also chainable, also not streams

 `Optional.map` and `Result.flatMap` use the same vocabulary, but each represents a *single* value (present-or-not, success-or-failure).
 They're functor/monad cousins of the others, not stream cousins.
-Worth knowing because the operator-name overlap can mislead — `flatMap` on `Result<Int, E>` doesn't merge anything, it just chains a fallible step.
+Worth knowing because the operator-name overlap can mislead: `flatMap` on `Result<Int, E>` doesn't merge anything, it just chains a fallible step.

 ## Putting them on one axis